opencert/workshop-2021/PC-member-guidelines.md

 If by the deadline you haven't self-assigned a submission yet or you have self-assigned a submission that had already enough reviewers and there are still submissions with less than 5 reviewers, then the Program Co-chairs will choose the submission to assign to you.
-Once the assignements of all submissions are completed, they will be entered on Easychair.
+Once the assignments of all submissions are completed, they will be entered on EasyChair.

 ### 4. REVIEW PROCESS